redlib-org/redlib-instances/README.md

 This repository maintains a list of [Redlib](https://github.com/redlib-org/redlib) instances in JSON format, providing the URL, location, and Redlib version for each instance.
 A helper script exists in this repository to generate the list in JSON form.

+# Status page

+You can access the [status page for the instances here.](https://stats.uptimerobot.com/mpmqAs1G2Q)

 # Contents

 This repo consists of four files: